On the correspondence principle for the Klein-Gordon and Dirac Equations: Applications

 \subsection{Dirac particle in a box}

-Let's consider the Dirac particle wavefunction, $\psi^{(+)}_k(x)$, for a 1-dimensional infinite square Lorentz scalar potential, which does not require considering the Klein paradox, found explicitly in Ref. \cite{alb}.
-The corresponding antiparticle solution, $\psi^{(-)}_k(x)$, can be calculated as $\psi^{(-)}_k(x)=\gamma^5\psi^{(+)}_{-k}(-x)$, where we follow the gamma matrix representation of Ref. \cite{sakurai} where $\gamma^5=i\gamma^0\gamma^1\gamma^2\gamma^3$.
-Either particle or antiparticle, having spin up or down, produce a probability density of the form
+Let us consider the Dirac particle wave function, $\psi^{(+)}_k(x)$, for a 1-dimensional infinite square Lorentz scalar potential found explicitly in \cite{alb}, where there is no Klein paradox \footnote{In the Klein paradox, a strong vector potential leads to a non-zero transmission to a classically forbidden region, which is related to particle/anti-particle pair production.
+To avoid it, \cite{alb} considered a scalar potential defined in a one-dimensional box, and since it is invariant under Lorentz transformations, this issue doesn't arise in such case.}.
+The corresponding antiparticle solution, $\psi^{(-)}_k(x)$, can be calculated as $\psi^{(-)}_k(x)=\gamma^5\psi^{(+)}_{-k}(-x)$, where $\gamma^5=\rmi\gamma^0\gamma^1\gamma^2\gamma^3$. {The PD for} either particle or antiparticle, with spin up or down, has form

+for the interval $0\leq x \leq L$, and the PD vanishes outside this interval.
+We have also introduced the following definitions